Molar volume of gas. Molar volume of gas. The relationship between the volume of a substance and its quantity

 Sulfuric acid-sulfur(VI) oxide

-Create a formula for barium nitrate salt; write down the ion charges and oxidation states of elements
+Write the formula for barium nitrate salt; by ion charges, oxidation states of elements write down

 formulas of the corresponding hydroxides, oxides, simple substances.